- 1 Biography

 - From p.26-27 of Republican Gomorrah: Inside the Movement That Shattered the Party by Max Blumenthal: "“Emperor” Ahmanson had been born in Omaha, Nebraska, where he had founded an insurance and savings and loan association, H.F.
 Ahmanson & Company, during the Depression.
 He used that nest egg to make his fortune financing California's postwar housing boom.
 H.F.
 Ahmanson & Company became Home Savings & Loan and more recently was known as Washington Mutual until it was placed in receivership by the FDIC in late September 2008."

-- Inside Job: The Looting of America's Savings and Loans by Stephen Pizzo, Mary Pricker, and Paul Muolo (1989) - mentions Home Savings in Seattle (unsure if same one)
+- Ch.14 of Inside Job: The Looting of America's Savings and Loans by Stephen Pizzo, Mary Fricker, and Paul Muolo (1989) - mentions Home Savings in Seattle (unclear if same one)

 - California Real Estate Fraud Report, "Pakistani Natives Return to U.S. for Sentencing in Mortgage Fraud", 2013/12/10 - mentions loan officer at Home Savings of America who pled guilty to fraud in 1997